drapisarda/serenegrove/README.md

 * run `npm run dev` so see the project running live on your machine.
 * visit [http://localhost:3000](http://localhost:3000) on your browser

+## Generate
+This is supposed to be a static website.
+To generate the proper files run `npm run generate`.
+You'll find them in `./output/public/` .

 ## Credits
 ### Voice